mmjyothi/TestSains1/README.md

 $cd TestSains

+3. start deployment
 $vagrant up

-3. Test/Access Application with Browser
+4. Test/Access Application with Browser

 After the vagrant up is complete, you can access to application at the below url